Careers360 Logo

 • The equilibrium is dynamic.
 That is, the reaction continues, but the rate remains constant.

 Chemical reactions, like physical systems, reach a point of equilibrium.
-Those chemical processes can take place both forward and backward.
-When the rate of forward reaction equals the rate of backward reaction, the chemical equilibrium is dynamic in nature.
+Those chemical processes can take place both forward and backwards.
+When the rate of forward reaction equals the rate of backwards reaction, the chemical equilibrium is dynamic.

 Reversible reactions